kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 });
 ```
 ---
-#### Property of Alert and Label components
+#### Included additional property for Alert and Label
 ---
-In v0, when you want to display an error message in a component, or when you want to display a label, you need to implement it in another component such as Alert and Label.
+In v0, when you want to display an error message in a component, or when you want to display a label, you need to implement it in another component such as Alert or Label.

-As a property in v1  `error`  And `label`  Are available, and can be used by each component.
+In v1, user can assign values to the `error` and the `label` property in a component.
-For example, the Text component `error`  Let's take a look at the property.
+Let's take a look at the Text component property `error` for example:

-In the beginning, I introduced a code to use KUC to create the search box, but when you click the button, nothing is left to respond.
+In the beginning, I have introduced a code to use KUC to create the search box, but there is no response when you click the button.

-Then, when the button is clicked, the text input character is checked and the error message is displayed only when the full width is added.
+After adding additional handler, when the button is clicked, the text input character is checked and the error message is displayed only when a character with full width is added.

 Here is a code.